A look back at the history of our greenhouse gases - CO2 over 800,000 years!

 What is also clear is that the red line, which shows the earth’s surface temperature, tracks closely with CO2 in this “up and down” pattern.
 Higher CO2 causes temperatures to go up and lower CO2 causes temperatures to go down.

 The good news is that the red line is delayed in following the blue line (thankfully) – somewhat due to the thermal sluggishness of water (with a high specific heat – more on that later).

-So – this gives us a small window of opportunity to rise to the challenge and start to turn CO2 emissions around before things get really out of hand.
+So – this gives us a small window of opportunity to rise to the challenge and "drawdown" CO2 emissions.
 We can do this and our kids and grand-kids are relying on us to do so … quickly.
 Their food and water supply in the future depends on our actions today, honestly.

 Our food system contributes more than 25% of these greenhouse gas emissions, including CO2 and so adapting our food habits CAN make an enormous difference to the future of this curve!

-Eat less beef, don’t waste food, limit processing energy and packaging, cook amazing meals at home with locally sources ingredients – the momentum is changing and it’s awesome to be part of the solution in this critical way!
+In the food world this means ... eat less beef, don’t waste food, limit processing energy and packaging, cook amazing meals at home with locally sources ingredients (& share that food with people you love) – the momentum is changing and we all can be part of the solution in this critical way!